 The minimum encoder level can also be configured.
-This directly impacts the functionality of the six rotary encoders that support the talkback listen functions.
+This directly impacts the functionality of the two rotary encoders that support the talkback listen functions.
 If the configuration is selected for Full Mute then turning one of the rotary encoders in their counterclockwise (CCW) direction will eventually cause its associated input signal to fully mute.
-If the configuration is selected for one of the attenuation values (choices are $-30 \, dB$ or $-40 \, dB$) then turning a rotary encoder CCW will eventually attenuate its associated audio input channel by the selected value.
+If the configuration is selected for one of the attenuation values (choices are -30 dB or -40 dB) then turning a rotary encoder CCW will eventually attenuate its associated audio input channel by the selected value.
 But an input won't fully mute, ensuring that audio signals can always be sent to the headphone output channels.
 This is provided for broadcast applications where users, typically on-air talent, must be able to hear support audio at all times.
 This will help to ensure that users can't accidentally mute their headphone output channels and cut off their audio "link" to production personnel.

 As previously mentioned, 32 encoder steps (1 and 1/3 rotation of a rotary encoder knob) are required to move between the function's minimum and maximum levels.
-For user assistance, the eight LEDs associated with the multi-purpose display on the front of the Model 236 can indicate the approximate position of the rotary encoder.
+For user assistance, the eight LEDs associated with the multi-purpose display on the front of the Model 232 can indicate the approximate position of the rotary encoder.
 To display the rotary encoder's level setting simply requires that the encoder knob be rotated at least one step in either the clockwise or counterclockwise direction.
-The multi-
+The multipurpose display will light orange to indicate the approximate level, maintaining that indication for approximately one second after the last rotary encoder change has been made.